The AP Interview: Zelenskyy seeks peace despite atrocities

 Wearing the olive drab that has marked his transformation into a wartime leader, he looked visibly exhausted yet animated by a drive to persevere.
 He spoke to the AP inside the presidential office complex, where windows and hallways are protected by towers of sandbags and heavily armed soldiers.

 “We have to fight, but fight for life.
 You can’t fight for dust when there is nothing and no people.
-That’s why it is important to stop this war,” he said.
+That’s why it is important to stop this war,” Zelenskyy said.

 Russian troops that withdrew from northern Ukraine are now regrouping for what is expected to be an intensified push to retake the eastern Donbas region, including the besieged port city of Mariupol that Ukrainian fighters are striving to defend.